munkireport/munkireport-php/app/modules/timemachine/README.md

 * last_success - Datetime of last successful backup
 * last_failure - Datetime of last failure
 * last_failure_msg - Message of the last failure
-* duration - int - Duration in seconds
+* duration - int - Duration in seconds (column is null on 10.12+ clients)
 * timestamp - Unix timestamp when the report was uploaded
 * always_show_deleted_backups_warning - int/bool - Will Time Machine display warning if deleting older backups
 * auto_backup - int/bool - Are automatic backups enabled